 Celebrate successful completion of the program and hear from guest speakers who have been previously incarcerated to learn about their paths to employment success post-release.

-The data shows that 85% of our graduates interview BETTER than people the employers are interviewing on the outside.
+Data shows that 83% of our graduates interview BETTER than people the employers are interviewing on the outside.

-- 14% of our graduates interview the SAME as people on the outside
+- 83% of our graduates interview BETTER than people the employers are interviewing on the outside

 The statistics demonstrate that graduates of the program: communicate well, are clear about their work values, answer interview questions directly and concisely, ask relevant questions, articulate their strengths and weaknesses, present their skills both verbally and on a resume, and address their criminal history briefly and with accountability.